Modulibacteria

-Modulibacteria is a bacterial phylum formerly known as KS3B3 or GN06.
+Modulibacteria(Moduliflexota) is a bacterial phylum formerly known as KS3B3 or GN06.
 It is a candidate phylum, meaning there are no cultured representatives of this group.
 Members of the Modulibacteria phylum are known to cause fatal filament overgrowth (bulking) in high-rate industrial anaerobic wastewater treatment bioreactors.

 The Modulibacteria phylum was first proposed in 2006 by two independent research groups based on analyses of 16S rRNA gene sequences.
 One group recovered Modulibacteria sequences from the a hypersaline microbial mat from Guerrero Negro (Baja California Sur, Mexico) and used the provisional name GN06 for the novel phylum, while the other recovered sequences from sulfur-rich black mud marine sediments (CA, USA) and used the provisional name KSB3.